Naman-Monga/Naman-Monga/README.md

 <h2>Hi 👋, I'm Naman!</h2>
-<h4>I like to make things that delight people.</h4>
+<h4>I love to make things to delight and enable.</h4>
-<h4>Tech I've worked on - Java , Golang, Ruby on Rails, Django, Cloud, Kafka, Redis, Docker, etc.</h4>
+<h4>I'm AWS Certified(Dev) and have built backend systems from mvps for stealth mode startups, all the up to robust and highly performant large scale services.
+Always open to new ideas and opportunities.</h4>